DanGraves1/DanGraves1.github.io/index.md

 ### University of Leeds

+- MATH3225: Topology.
+Module leader.
+- MATH1060: Introductory Linear Algebra.
+Module leader.
 - MATH3017: Calculus in the complex plane.
-Module leader
+Module leader.
+- MATH1026: Sets, Sequences and Series.
+Tutorial demonstrator and marker.
 - MATH1005: Core Mathematics.
 Tutorial demonstrator and marker.
 - MATH1225: Introduction to Geometry.
 Tutorial demonstrator and marker.
 - MATH1515: Interest Rates and Cashflow Modelling.
 Tutorial demonstrator, coursework marker and exam marker.
+- MATH3001: Project supervisor.
+I supervised a group of third year undergraduates investigating the Fibonacci numbers.
 - I have been a mentor in a scheme designed to help PhD students who are new to teaching.

 ### University of Sheffield